Welcome to today's edition of the Rush 24-7 podcast.

 Rand Paul starts his filibuster.

-It was over the fact he won, he just wanted Obama to acknowledge in a letter that Obama will not kill Americans sitting in a cafe minding our own business with a drone.
+It was over the, in fact, he just wanted Obama to acknowledge in a letter that Obama will not kill Americans sitting in a cafe minding their own business with a drone.

 And the regime wouldn't respond.